Dish swings to surprise loss as pay-TV subscribers slump

-Nov 6 (Reuters) - Dish Network DISH.O posted a surprise loss for the third quarter as pay TV subscriptions dropped more than expected in the face of tough competition from streaming services, sending its shares down nearly 6% premarket on Monday.
+Nov 6 (Reuters) - Dish Network DISH.O posted a surprise loss for the third quarter as pay TV subscriptions dropped more than expected in the face of tough competition from streaming services, sending its shares down nearly 15% on Monday.

 The company also said CEO Erik Carlson was stepping down as part of a planned merger with satellite operator EchoStar, a deal that will reunite billionaire Charlie Ergen's telecom empire and create a nearly $6 billion company.